Batarang: DC Extended Universe

+The Batman

+Two versions of the batarang were created for the 2022 film The Batman, though ultimately only one was used in the film.

+Batman's chest insignia doubles as a bat-shaped knife, which he first uses to cut through police tape and enter a crime scene and later to cut a powered electrical cable hanging precariously over rising flood waters filled with hundreds of civilians.

+The other version the batarang created for the film was exclusively used in promotional artwork such as that seen on toy boxes.

+This alternate batarang is similar to what was used in the Dark Knight trilogy, being a smaller shuriken-esque throwing weapon that matched the symbol used on the Bat-Signal.

 Animation

 DC Animated Universe

 In Batman: The Animated Series his use of batarangs is ubiquitous.

 The standard is a serrated crescent shaped.
-One version attached to a line allowed him to snare criminals as well as ascend and swing from rooftops but he relied on his grappling gun for transportation.
+One version attached to a line allowed him to snare criminals as well as ascend and swing from rooftops as a grappling hook, but he relied on his grappling gun for transportation.
+Another version is a shuriken-based once used to puncture a water tower to nullify an invisible opponent's cloaking advantage.

-Batman Beyond, another animated series, which takes place 50 years in Gotham City's future, has a young high school student donning a high tech version of the batsuit to become the new Batman.
+Batman Beyond, another animated series, which takes place 50 years in Gotham City's future, has Terry McGinnis donning a high tech version of the batsuit to become the new Batman.

 This suit, among many other features, has the ability to automatically load ultra-compact foldable circular batarangs in the wearer's hand or shoot them through the top of the wrist.
-The batarangs are collapsible and come in a variety of forms including electrical versions to take down Inque, and explosive versions to demolish obstacles.
+The batarangs are collapsible and come in a variety of forms including electrical versions, explosive versions to demolish obstacles, and grappling hooks.

-In the Justice League cartoon series, Batman employed a variety of Batarangs, including explosive Batarangs and electrically charged variants.
+In the Justice League animated series, Batman employed a variety of Batarangs, including explosive Batarangs and electrically charged variants.